tensor-flo/dsa/README.md

 ## Introduction

-This repository contains a collection of Jupyter Notebooks on data structures and algorithms in Python 3.
+This repository contains a collection of Jupyter Notebooks on data structures and algorithms in Python3.

 The notes are written based on [Introduction to Algorithms, 3rd](https://mitpress.mit.edu/books/introduction-algorithms-third-edition).